donejs/donejs/tutorials/examples/srchr.md

 Srchr was built the 'JavaScriptMVC' way.
 It has a folder/file structure where:

-* Code is logically separated and tested
+* Code is logically separated and tested.
 * Code is easily assembled into higher-order functionality.
 * Higher order functionality is tested.

 ## How to organize and separate code

 Every JavaScript application implements widgets to show and manipulate data.
 In JavaScriptMVC every one of these widgets is built as an isolated part that can be reused and tested.
-These widgets communicate to each other with events, which results in a loosely coupled application.
+These widgets communicate to each other via a shared [can.compute], which results in a loosely coupled application.

 Srchr is broken into logically separated components:

-* Disabler - Listens for search messages and disables tab buttons.
 * History - A cookie saved list of items.
 * Search - Creates a search message when a search happens.
 * Search Result - Seaches for results and displays them.
 * Tabs - A basic tabs widget.

-This is the event diagram of Srchr:

-@image tutorials/images/diagram.png

 This is the widget organization in Srchr:

 @image tutorials/images/app_organization.png

-By creating dumb, isolated widgets with a loose coupling to the rest of the application, we can easily organize code.
-Every widget is living in it's own directory complete with tests and resources.
-This allows us to test each of the widgets separately and reuse the code across projects.

-### Srchr's workflow
+### User Workflow

-Srchr's workflow can be outlined like this:
+A user using Srchr might perform the following:

-1. User selects (via checkboxes) services that should be searched
+1. Select (via checkboxes) services that should be searched
-2. User enters search term and clicks the search button
+2. Enter a search term and clicks the search button
-3. On tab activation a search is performed and results are shown (since first enabled tab is active by default, these results will be shown immediately)
+3. Click result tabs to see their results.
 4. Search params are saved to the history (via cookie)

 ### Search behavior